mafintosh/hms/README.md

 You are now ready to deploy your service.
 Goto your local app folder and do

 	hms deploy my-remote my-app
-	hms ps my-remote my-app
+	hms info my-remote my-app

-The ps output should verify that the app is running.
+The info output should verify that the app is running.

 ## Commands